mykle1/MMM-EasyBack/README.md

 * Your background picture files go in the "images" folder inside the MMM-EasyBack module folder.

+* Background picture dimensions should match the resolution of your display for best results

 ## Installation

 * `git clone https://github.com/mykle1/MMM-EasyBack` into the `~/MagicMirror/modules` directory.